 The Common Application

-The Common Application (Common App) is used by over 650 American universities.
-It is the closest equivalent to UCAS in the USA, and allows you to manage your application components in one place.
+The Common Application (Common App) is used by almost 900 American universities.
+It is the closest equivalent to UCAS in the USA, and allows you to manage components of your applications to certain universities in one place.

 Our Common App guides